buw-csm-lab/Generation-of-3D-Nacre-RVEs/README.md

 ### Further information

-For more information, the reader is referred to the article "Python codes to generate skeletal muscle models on each hierarchical level".
+For more information, the reader is referred to the article "*Generation of 3D Representative Volume Elements (RVEs) of Nacre*.

 ### Licence